GithubNaman259/LifelineDB--A-Blood-Bank-Management-System/README.md

 A **Blood Bank Management System** that allows users to register donors and patients, record blood donations, request blood units, and manage inventory — all powered by **Oracle SQL procedures**, **PHP backend**, and a **dynamic HTML+CSS+JavaScript frontend**.

-> **Built for educational and demonstration purposes**, prototype for DBMS lab projects or college mini-projects.
+> **Built for educational and demonstration purposes**, prototype for DataBase Management System lab projects or college mini-projects.

 ---